Oelshehawi/Parabix/tools/ztf8/README.md

 To run the ztf-phrase-hash application, follow the below steps.

-1. Compression: currently works only in single-threaded mode.
-We are writing the hashtable and the compressed data in the compressed file, where each segment of compressed data has the corresponding dictionary in the preamble.
+1. Compression: We are writing the hashtable and the compressed data in compressed.z, where the dictionary of each segment is followed by the compressed data for the corresponding segment in an interleaved fashion.

-`bin/ztf-phrase-hash <input_file> > compressed.z -thread-num=1`
+`bin/ztf-phrase-hash <input_file> > compressed.z`

 2. Decompression: takes in the hashtable and the compressed data.
 Creates the hashtable first for each segment and then replaces the codeword in the compressed data referring to the hashtable entries.